The Perhentian Islands Travel Guide has been written by Laura Peters and edited by the website editor.

 Wild Poppy field on Rugen Island and a car with a caravan in the background

-The easiest way to read Jasmund National Park is by road.
-Drive your own car or rent one to reach here.
-Here’s a search engine for cars where you can find cheap rentals.
 We actually did this trip on our camper-van – check out these tips for Van Life Europe.
-Now you must be thinking how is that possible if Jasmund National Park is on an island, no?
-Well, there is a bridge that connects Reugen Island with mainland Germany.
+If you’re thinking how we arrived here on our van if Jasmund National Park is on an island, then you should know that there is a bridge that connects Reugen Island with mainland Germany.

 In order to reach Jasmund National Park by road, you have to drive to Stralsund town and from there drive over Germany’s longest bridge, called the Rügenbrücke.
 After entering the island, you have to follow the signs to Jasmund National Park – it is that easy.
 The national park is on the North East of the island.

 If you’re looking for a way to reach Rugen Island by train, then please note that the journey isn’t exactly easy or cheap.
 You have to first reach the closest town Stralsund and from there catch a train to Sassnitz.
 You can also take a train to Ostseebad Binz, but that is a little outside Jasmund National Park but on the Rugen island.